The Seattle Times Store | Art & Photo Prints

 • City People’s Garden Store is one of many small businesses along Madison Street near Lake Washington Boulevard.
 (Gabriel Campanario / The Seattle Times)

-Garden shop, Madison Street
+Garden Shop, Madison Street

 • Kubota Gardens features several curved Japanese bridges, pools and waterfalls.
 (Greg Gilbert / The Seattle Times)

-Kubota Garden curved bridge
+Kubota Garden Curved Bridge

 • Colorful arrays of flowers, including these grape hyacinth, center, and primroses, right, are part of the displays at the annual Northwest Flower & Garden Show.
 (Mike Siegel/The Seattle Times)